pjdauvert/mongoose-translation-plugin/README.md

 - `languageField` (default: 'language'): The name of the attribute that contains the language of the document.
 - `hashField` (default: 'sourceHash'): The name of the attribute that contains the hash of the translatable fields.
 - ~~`translationField` (default: 'translation'): The name of the attribute that contains the translations.~~ (To be implemented)
-- `translator`: The translation provider function.
+- `translator`: The translation provider instance.
 - `sanitizer`: A function that will be called to sanitize the text before sending it to the translation provider.

 ### Translation